lucas-ko/lucas-ko.github.io/_posts/2024-11-24-Entra-ID-Smart-Lockout.md

 ![image](https://github.com/user-attachments/assets/644a33b7-a658-4729-9596-58a602d71b43)

->[!NOTE]
+{: .box-note}
->If you are using pass-through-authentication or ADFS (you really need that PHS project going!), above scenarios become a bit more complex as they involve real-time password verification on-premises.
+If you are using pass-through-authentication or ADFS (you really need that PHS project going!), above scenarios become a bit more complex as they involve real-time password verification on-premises.
 To avoid unnecessary account lockout, you should set lockout threshold in Entra ID to be lower that on-premises domain.

->[!TIP]
+{: .box-warning}
->Microsoft Entra ID also protects against attacks by analyzing more signals during each authentication attempt.
+Microsoft Entra ID also protects against attacks by analyzing more signals during each authentication attempt.
 Assessed data includes source IP reputation and associated malicious activity.
->If the sign-in is coming from an suspicious IP, regardless if credentials are correct, Entra returns [AADSTS50053](https://learn.microsoft.com/en-us/entra/identity-platform/reference-error-codes#aa
+If the sign-in is coming from an suspicious IP, regardless if credentials are correct, Entra returns [AADSTS50053](https://learn.microsoft.com/en-us/entra/identity-platform/reference-error-codes#aa

 ---
 All work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].